ChrisMCrow/UltimateTicTacToe-react/README.md

 #### By **Chris Crow**

 ## Description
 A React-Redux application that allows two users to play Ultimate Tic-Tac-Toe against one another.
+For more information on Ultimate Tic-Tac-Toe, including how to play, see its Wikipedia page: https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe.
 12/5/18

 ## Setup/Installation Requirements